 When outsiders look at the MSP industry, they may buy into this false impression.
-After all, it’s 2016, and all businesses need some kind of IT service provider.
+After all, all businesses need some kind of IT service provider.
 But, the demand for MSPs doesn’t mean that existing providers are running profitable operations.
 In fact, the majority of MSPs are operating at average or below-average profitability levels.
 Only top MSPs – which make up about 10% of the industry – have profit margins of two to three times higher than the average.

 “More recurring revenue equals higher profit margins.”

 While this may seem like a logical progression, most MSPs don’t increase their profit margins when they sell more monthly recurring revenue.
 Why is this?
 Because average MSPs are botching their packaging and pricing efforts.
 They’re selling their services at prices that are too low to support their teams.
 In many cases, selling more monthly recurring revenue could actually make your financial standing worse.

 Shake the common misconceptions.
 To increase your MSP profitability, you have to understand the key drivers: leverage, AISP and RHEM.

 Leverage is the amount of annual service revenue you generate in relation to the total number of employees in your business.
 To put it simply, leverage is the relationship between an hour worked and a dollar billed to your clients.